astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 build up and the less that's in the back of your mind of what's around you, the less you have to worry about.
 It's the same with your organization and productivity.
-Don't let it slip, build up, and then you're stressed because you have a million other things to do but you also need to clean whatever it is; do a little bit when you can [^ref5].
+Don't let it slip, build up, and then you're stressed because you have a million other things to do but you also need to clean whatever it is; do a little bit when you can.
+It adds up.

 Planning your days and your tasks is time well spent.
-Take 1-3 hours every weekend to reorganize your priorities [^ref6], or spend 5 minutes every night before you go to sleep reorganizing.
+Take 1-3 hours every weekend to reorganize your priorities [^ref4], or spend 5 minutes every night before you go to sleep reorganizing.
 At the end of a day, I find it productive to spend those five minutes and see what I can knock off my TODO list from the day or add things that I'm thinking about.
 Just make sure you don't turn your planning into procrastination.

 Often times this is unavoidable in life, but it feels like we're always reacting to things.
-People *will* drift in and out of your life at unexpected times, and so will work (although it will also be *very* expected).
+People will drift in and out of your life at unexpected times, and so will work-related things.
 In my eyes, the less you can react to things, the more you get done.
-And once you get things done, rest assured that *something* is going to come up; and you'll have the freedom and bandwidth to deal with it.
+Once you get things done, rest assured that *something* is going to come up; and you'll have the freedom and bandwidth to deal with it.

 ## Buyer beware

 Despite all that I've said here, don't enter the **productivity trap**.
-The productivity trap is the idea that you have to be productive 100% of the time; you don't *have* to, and in most cases, you *literally can't be* [^ref7].
+The productivity trap is the idea that you have to be productive 100% of the time; you don't *have* to, and in most cases, you *literally can't be* [^ref5].
 Sure, if you're pushing toward something great you can make sacrifices, but otherwise, say no (see the next section).

 Similar to this is the **self-improvement trap**: you're always buying things and just waiting for that one thing that's going to change and fix your whole life (no thanks to our modern consumerist culture).
-Self-improvement implies that you're not valuing yourself already and not believing in your ability; believe in yourself and how far you've made it, and then make healthy improvements on top of that.
+In reality, buying things probably won't make you that much happier or fix your whole life.
+The self-improvement trap implies that you're not valuing yourself already and not believing in your ability; believe in yourself and how far you've made it, and then make healthy improvements on top of that.

 [^ref1]: This book is pretty outdated by now.
-I think we read the 2001 version, or maybe the 2015 one, but either way, there are references to filing cabinets and other "office" related things.
-Not to say we don't have filing cabinets or offices anymore, but it's much different with digital and remote work being prevalent.
-However, most of the systems David Allen mentions can be easily applied to the modern day.
+I think we read the 2001 version, or maybe the 2015 one.
+Either way, there are some dated references.
+The good news is that most of the systems David Allen mentions can be easily applied to the modern day and the "digital world."

-[^ref2]: One of the worst sentences I have ever written.
-Sorry not sorry! :)

-[^ref3]: ...which can sync with your regular calendars, by the way.
-Your work calendars which are probably on Outlook can also do this.
+[^ref2]: ...which can sync with your regular calendars, by the way.
+Your work calendars which are probably on Outlook, which can also do this.
 Get everything into one place, it helps.

-[^ref4]: I think this is originally from [Atomic Habits](https://jamesclear.com/atomic-habits), which is a great book, but it looks like author James Clear also posted an [explanation here](https://jamesclear.com/wp-content/uploads/2016/08/ABriefGuidetoProcessImprovement-2.pdf).
+[^ref3]: I think this is originally from [Atomic Habits](https://jamesclear.com/atomic-habits), which is a great book, but it looks like author James Clear also posted an [explanation here](https://jamesclear.com/wp-content/uploads/2016/08/ABriefGuidetoProcessImprovement-2.pdf).

-[^ref5]: It's the aggregate of marginal gains, again!

-[^ref6]: I think GTD suggested entire days, but do what works for you.
+[^ref4]: I think GTD suggested entire days, but do what works for you.

-[^ref7]: I should take my own advice sometimes. :)
+[^ref5]: I should take my own advice sometimes. :)